How to build MySQL Dashboards from MySQL data

 Once the table and axes are selected, Draxlr generates the first saved query, adds it to the dashboard, and sets an alert as a part of smooth onboarding.

-How to build queries and dashboard from MySQL data?
+How to build queries and visualize MySQL data using Draxlr

 - Query Builder – A no-code simple interface for defining queries using point-and-click actions.